raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

    income_statement = pd.DataFrame(response.json())
    ```

-4. Alternative Data: This includes non-traditional data sources that can provide unique insights:
+4. **Alternative Data**: This includes non-traditional data sources that can provide unique insights:

    Example: Using the Twitter API to fetch tweets for sentiment analysis: